openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 getIMEI(slotId: number, callback: AsyncCallback<string\>): void

-Obtains the IMEI of the SIM card in the specified slot.
+Obtains the IMEI of the SIM card in the specified card slot.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.